-5.3 Timber and paper products trade
+5.4 Timber and paper products trade

-In 2013, exports of forest products from the Republic of Ireland were valued at €339 million, a 12% increase on 2012.
-Wood-based panels accounted for nearly 60% of the value of forest products exports, the balance compromising paper and sawn timber exports (Table 21).
+In 2014, exports of forest products from the Republic of Ireland were valued at €370 million, a 9% increase on 2013.
+Wood-based panels accounted for nearly 54% of the value of forest products exports, the balance compromising paper and sawn timber exports (Table 21).
 In value terms Ireland became a net exporter of sawn timber in 2010, the first time since 1961, when forest products statistics began to be compiled by the FAO.
 This came about due to the closing of the gap between the value of exports and imports from 2008 onwards due to the collapse of the domestic construction market and greatly increased exports of sawn timber.
-In value terms Ireland was exporting 50% more sawn timber in 2013 than in 2008, mainly to the UK.
-In 2013, 67% of the Irish market for sawn softwood timber was supplied by domestic production with the balance being imported.
-Over the same period, only 4% of the Irish market for sawn hardwood was supplied domestically.
+In value terms Ireland was exporting 126% more sawn timber in 2014 than in 2008, mainly to the UK.